Lone Wolf (gamebooks): Reception

 The gamebook series was published between 1984 and 1998 in over 30 countries, translated into 18 languages, and sold in excess of 10 million copies worldwide.
 Each of the first 20 books had average print runs of 250,000.

 The response to the original Lone Wolf book series has been largely positive.
 Three books of the series won "Game Book of the Year" between 1985 and 1987.
 The series was also awarded the Gamemaster International "All Time Great" award in 1991.
-The high quality of Joe Dever's descriptive prose receives especial praise, as well as the fact that the books, if played together, form a cohesive continuing story, with recurring characters (something not often seen in gamebooks).
+The high quality of Joe Dever's descriptive prose received special praise, as well as the fact that the books, if played together, form a cohesive continuing story, with recurring characters (something not often seen in gamebooks).

 In the inaugural issue of The Games Machine, John Woods called the combat system "quite ingenious, including considerably more variety than that of Fighting Fantasy while being just as easy to use."
 He noted that one could play any book in the series as a standalone adventure, but recommended playing the books as an ongoing series, saying "the feel of a book is added to if it is played as part of an on-going saga - one of the factors that has made Lone Wolf so successful.

 The 2007 extended version of Flight from the Dark was also well received by critics.
 It was a semi-finalist for the 34th Origins Awards in the "Publication, fiction" category while its German version won the 2010 RPC Game Award in the "Gamebook" category.